“Because watercolor actually moves on the paper, it is the most active of all mediums, almost a performance art.” (Nita Engle)

 Watercolor outside the lines!
 Learn several techniques of watercolor from realism to abstraction.
 These are a series of workshops that will explore this medium in a variety of aspects.

-Students are going to create an expressive piece or entirely abstract piece of art using watercolors, practice draftsmanship and mix all seven colors learning the basics of color theory.
+Students are going to realistically paint a still life constructed in their house using watercolors, practice draftsmanship, learn the basics of 2D design and mix all seven colors learning the basics of color theory.

 There will be a critique after class every day as well as a slide sharing document that will be updated with the student’s work.
 Ariel will leave a written evaluation on this document.
 This class has an IG account @artwithabr where all participants can share class photos and works.